Nogent-sur-Oise

 Nogent-sur-Oise (/fr/, literally Nogent on Oise; Nogint-su-Oése) is a commune in the French department of Oise, administrative region of Hauts-de-France (Picardy as former region).
 It lies adjacent to the north of the larger town Creil.

 History

+The Hôtel de Ville was completed in 1822.

-On 29 January 1893, the Ortiz gang committed a burglary there.
+On 29 January 1893, the Ortiz gang committed a burglary in the town.

 International relationships

 Nogent-sur-Oise is twinned with: